Quedgeley Lease Extension - Free Consultation

 A Quedgeley leasehold property depreciates with the years remaining on the lease.

-Quedgeley property with a lease extension has roughly the same value as a freehold
+Quedgeley property with a lease extension is almost the same value as a freehold

 Lender Requirement